anvilproject/anvil-portal/content/overview/overview.md

 AnVIL is a member of the [NIH Cloud Platform Interoperability Effort (NCPI)](/ncpi) and is collaborating with the [NCPI working groups](/ncpi/working-groups) to establish and implement technical standards enabling cross platform authentication and authorization, cross platform data discovery, and the cross platform exchange of datasets, analysis tools, and derived data.

+[AnVIL is a registered knowledgebase and repository](https://fairsharing.org/4204) in the [FAIRsharing regsitry](https://fairsharing.org/) of data and metadata standards, inter-related to databases and data policies.

 ## Platform Vision

 Long-term, the AnVIL will provide a unified platform for ingestion and organization for a multitude of current and future genomic and genome-related datasets.